 - may be helpful in selected patients with normal or equivocal findings on sacroiliac joint radiographs

-- qualitative assessment of accumulation of radionuclides in the SI joints may be difficult due to normal uptake in this location, thus quantitative analysis may be more useful
+- qualitative assessment of accumulation of radionuclide in the SI joints may be difficult due to normal uptake in this location; thus, quantitative analysis may be more useful

 - ratios of SI joint to sacral uptake of 1.3:1 or higher is abnormal